joshl1-umbc/cmsc691_term_project/README.md

 Following this is a discussion of the **LAMBEQ Score**, a novel method of natural language sentence similarity evaluation using the [Quantinuum Lambeq](https://cqcl.github.io/lambeq-docs/) Python package.
 The LAMBEQ score leverages quantum states for its comparison, and represents an exciting foray into quantum natural language processing.
 Finally, this document concludes with a project status statement.

+### LLM Use Statement
+We did not use an LLM to generate any part of our code files, our report file, or this document.
+We do use the Llama 2 LLM to generate response descriptions to player actions.

 ## Requirements